-Dominion Energy to perform Tree Trimming in several Columbia neighborhoods - ABC Columbia
+Dominion Energy to perform tree trimming in several Columbia neighborhoods - ABC Columbia

-COLUMBIA SC (WOLO)– Residents in several downtown neighborhoods, including the Bradley Community and Lake Katherine, will see tree trimming activities over the next few weeks.
+COLUMBIA SC (WOLO)– Residents in several downtown neighborhoods, including the Bradley Community and Lake Katherine, will see tree trimming activities over the next two weeks.

 According to Dominion Energy, they will perform tree trimming activities along overhead utility lines in the following neighborhoods: